What is an Antigen?

 The theory then states:

 All animals and other living creatures known to man can breed with any other of their species.
 Relative size and color makes no difference.
 Why does infant’s haemolytic disease occur in humans if all humans are the same species?

-This seems to suggest that other animals are free from such instances of mother’s immune system attacking the child’s blood.
+This seems to suggest that other animals are free from such instances of mother’s immune system attacking the child’s body.
 Well, it is not.
-We have seen newborns die because of this attack even in horses and mules!
+We have seen newborns die because of this attack even in horses, cats and dogs!
+Read about Neonatal isoerythrolysis.
 It appears in all those species where the mother has a negative antigen blood group, and the fetus has a positive antigen blood group, and mother’s blood comes in contact with fetal blood.

 For that matter, it is not only restricted to Rh D antigen either.
 After all, it is also very much possible that mother whose blood group is O, gives birth to a child whose blood group is B, and if the mother’s blood comes in contact with fetal blood, then there will be antibodies against B produced by the mother’s blood!
 Its only that in this case it is not life threatening, while in the case of Rh D it can be life threatening to the baby.